knappmi/IngrediGuard/docs/user_management.md

 ### Logging Out

-1. Click the "Log Out" button on the main screen
+1. Click the "Log Out" button on the landing screen
-2. Confirm logout in the dialog
+2. Confirm logout in the confirmation dialog
 3. User is returned to the login screen

+The logout button includes a confirmation dialog to prevent accidental logouts, enhancing the user experience by avoiding unintended session terminations.

 ## Default Configuration